larryhynes/rspamd.com/about.md

 * **DKIM module** validates a message's cryptographic signature against a public key placed in the DNS record of the sender's domain.
 Like SPF, this technique is widespread and allows validation that a message is sent by a specific domain.

-* **DMARC module** validates the joint SPF and DKIM policies for a sender and evaluates if there are additional restrictions.
-Rspamd also supports storing report data within [redis](http://redis.io) storage.
+* **DMARC module** validates the joint SPF and DKIM policies for a sender and evaluates if there are additional restrictions. rspamd also supports storing report data within [redis](http://redis.io) storage.

-* **DNS black lists** allows estimation of the reputation of a sender's IP address or network.
-Rspamd uses a number of DNS lists including such lists as `SORBS` and `spamhaus`.
-However, rspamd doesn't trust any specific DNS list and use a conjunction of estimates instead to avoid mistakes and false positives.
-Rspamd also uses positive and grey DNS lists to check for trusted senders.
+* **DNS black lists** allows estimation of the reputation of a sender's IP address or network. rspamd uses a number of DNS lists including such lists as `SORBS` and `spamhaus`.
+However, rspamd doesn't trust any specific DNS list and use a conjunction of estimates instead to avoid mistakes and false positives. rspamd also uses positive and grey DNS lists to check for trusted senders.

 * **URL black lists** are similar to DNS black lists but use URLs in a message to estimate a sender's reputation.
 This technique is very useful for finding malicious or phishing domains and filter such mail.